0rdinary-J0e/denhac-official-docs/sigs/sig-cnc-charter.md

 ## Organization Management

-SIG decisions will officially be made by majority vote between the SIG leads who should strongly take into consideration the sentiments of any denhac member with a special interest in the CNC routers on site, while ultimately acting in the best interests of denhac as a whole.
+SIG decisions will officially be made by majority vote between the SIG leads who should strongly take into consideration the sentiments of any denhac member with a special interest in the CNC routers/mills on site, while ultimately acting in the best interests of denhac as a whole.
 SIG leads are encouraged to make decisions using majority votes from CNC SIG members.
 Decisions made by the CNC SIG leads can always be overridden by the denhac board of directors.

 Amendments to this charter can be made during group meetings by vote between SIG members and Leads, or by the denhac board of directors at any time according to the rules in place for modifications to denhac's own bylaws.